 By establishing this voluntary confederation, with regular and structured contacts, we hope to exchange information and best practices in the regulation field and to contribute to the evolution towards a sustainable planet.

 To this end, we undertake joint analysis of a variety of regulatory topics and promote exchanges on training and education practices.
 We focus our work around four key areas: reliability and security of supply; the role of regulators in responding to climate change; competitiveness and affordability; and the independence, powers, responsibilities, best practices and training of regulators.

 Through ICER, energy regulatory issues can transcend regional and national boundaries and be addressed through dialogue and cooperation on a global scale.
 Our membership includes over 200 regulatory authorities and spans 6 continents.
-ICER is currently chaired by Mr John Betkoski III (NARUC), Vice Chairman of Connecticut’s Public Utilities Regulatory Authority (PURA).
+ICER is currently chaired by Mr David Denner, Member of the Board of Directors of the National Association of Regulatory Utilities Commissioners (NARUC).